 Bank Millennium

-Bank Millennium offers cashback deals if you have a free current account.
-It is one of the best bank for expats in Poland.
+Bank Millennium is one of the easiest bank to open an account in Poland as a foreigner.
+It is one of the best bank for expats in Poland as it allows you to open PLN account as well as EUR, USD, CHF, and GBP.
 It is also recognized as the best bank for students in Poland.
 The bank also provides banking services such as debit cards and credit cards.
 It also offers savings, investments, and current accounts and comes with a cashback deal.
+It recently integrated Google Pay.
+You can also buy bus tickets directly on the Millenium Bank app.
+Chat and phone support is available in English.

 PKO

 PKO is among the largest banks in Poland.
 It offers a wide range of banking and financial products with retail banking solutions.
 PKO provides large retail and banking solutions such as business loans, mortgages and investments.
+The interest rate is 2% on savings account.
 It is rated as the best bank for foreigners in Poland.
+The banks has an English hotline.

 Deutsche Bank Polska